 Apart from barriers related to increase DER, there are also some potential negative impacts that increase DER can have, and these impacts can limit the DER growth potential.
 These include market resistance/reluctance, sustainability of materials used, impact on grid (such as reverse flows, unstable grid etc) as well as resulting in a higher share of intermittent power production in the system.
-These barriers/negative impacts on not analysed in-depth in this report but are taken into consideration when formulating our scenarios, see Chapter 7Future growth scenarios.
+These barriers/negative impacts on not analysed in-depth in this report but are taken into consideration when formulating our scenarios, see 6.

-6.3 Norway specific barriers and drivers
+5.3 Norway specific barriers

-The drivers and barriers for investments in distributed power production in Norway vary between different segments and technologies.
+This study lists factors that market actors perceive as barriers.
+These factors may limit the development of distributed electricity production but may not be actual barriers for a sound development.
+The perceived drivers and barriers for investments in distributed power production in Norway vary between different segments and technologies.

 The distributed hydro production segment mainly consists of farms and businesses which are located near micro/very small hydro plants.
-Because of the geographical limitation of hydropower prosumption, political promotion measures could be ineffective and give to unintended consequences.
+Because of the geographical limitation of hydropower prosumption, political promotion measures could be ineffective and give unintended consequences15.

 As in the other Nordic countries PV is the growing segment within distributed power production.
-According to the CICERO-study "Power from the people - Driving forces and hindrances", the household PV-segment is currently made up of people with a special interest in environment and technology.
+According to the CICERO-study "Power from the people - Driving forces and obstacles", the household PV-segment is currently made up of people with a special interest in environment and technology.
 That is, for most individual home owners in Norway, the sum of barriers has been perceived larger than the sum of drivers for installing PV.
 According to CICERO, softer measures, such as information measures, could potentially lead to increased DES investments.
 In addition, the commercial and technological development is likely to lead to lower costs for home owners, making distributed power production more attractive.
 However, based on examples from countries with strong growth in distributed power production, CICERO considers that more drivers in the form of further regulation promoting distributed production would be required in Norway.
 Specifically, they suggest that a generous and stable feed-in-tariff could lead to more prosumers.